Emotional Drama Is an Abuser’s Smoke and Mirrors

 - Then, stare deeply into each other’s eyes without talking for four minutes.

-That example seems trite and silly.
-However, as abuse victims know, abusers lash out at the smallest things and the reason for their tantrum is not always known.
+That underwear example seems trite and silly.
+However, as abuse victims know, abusers lash out at the smallest things and the reason for their tantrums is not always known.

-Despite This Information, Abusers are No Smarter Than You or Me
+Abusers Are No Smarter Than You or Me

 For ages, car insurance rates have been substantially higher for males aged 25 and under.
-The group takes more chances, gets into more accidents.
+The group takes more chances and gets into more accidents.
 That fact means that they’re a greater risk to insure so it costs more to insure them.
 It’s a money thing.

 However, that fact about car insurance company rates was in place way before scientists showed that the prefrontal cortex, the part of the brain controlling impulse control, does not fully develop until about the age of 25.

 Car insurance companies are not in the business of brain research any more than abusers are in the business of love research.
 Some things people simply learn by observation.
-Your abuser observed you and many other relationships before he or she successfully baited you into being their puppet.
+Your abuser observed you and many other relationships before they successfully baited you into being their puppet.

 Discovering Abuse Can Take Time